Holidays

 Grandma would laugh at the odd-shaped ones and say, “Even the ugly ones, taste good!”

-Questions People are asking about Lefsa-Making
+Questions about Lefsa-Making

 Can I freeze Lefsa?